 Step 1.
-Build a strong “Raised Bed”
+Build a Sturdy Raised Garden Bed

 Step 2.
-Acquire Liner and Pre-Fill:
+Acquire Pond Liner and Test Water Fill:

-Spread your liner over your raised bed, with at least 3ft of material overlapping over each side, and use a hose to go ahead and fill the pond about 1/3rd of the way- or as much water as needed to fully weight your tarp down into the framework you built.
-Stay nearby while filling and as the liner fills, manipulate the liner to help it sink evenly and neatly to the bottom.
+Spread your liner over your raised bed, with at least 3 ft of material overlapping over each side, and use a hose to fill the pond about 1/3rd of the way- just enough water to weight your liner down into the frame.
+STAY CLOSE while the water fills and help manipulate the liner to help it sink evenly and neatly to the bottom.

 Step 3.
 Fill and Level Pond: